Updated July 2021:

-But, like any sport, getting good at golf requires a lot of training.
+Like any sport, getting good at golf requires a lot of practice.
 For those who’ve always dreamed of having their own personal putting green, or simply don’t have three or four hours a day to devote to going to a driving range or a lot of money to spend on green fees, installing a backyard putting green can be a cost-effective and convenient solution.

 The Cost of Playing at a Golf Course

-The cost of a round of golf in the U.S. varies depending on the tee time, the day of the week and season, the golf course (whether its public or private), where the golf course is located, etc. However, in general, the cost at daily-fee courses ranges from $25 per round (for 18 holes) to hundreds of dollars at a resort.
-This means the average golfer typically spends several thousand dollars to play golf each year, not counting the cost to rent a golf cart, buy golf equipment and clothing, and so on.
-Times that amount by several years and the costs can really add up!
+The cost of a round of golf in the U.S. varies depending on the tee time, the day of the week and season, the golf course (whether it’s public or private), where the golf course is located, etc. However, in general, the cost at daily-fee courses ranges from $25 per round (for 18 holes) to hundreds of dollars at a resort.
+This means the average golfer typically spends several thousand dollars to play golf each year, not counting the cost to rent a golf cart, buy golf equipment, and so on.
+Multiply that amount by several years and the costs can really add up!

 The Cost of Having a Backyard Putting Green

-Fortunately, putting in a backyard putting green costs a lot less than regularly going to a golf course to practice a short-game, depending on the size and type of putting green.
-And, residential golfers can currently choose between two options: installing real grass or artificial grass.
+Fortunately, putting in a backyard putting green costs a lot less than regularly going to a golf course, depending on the size and type of putting green.
+And, residential golfers can currently choose between two options: installing natural grass or artificial grass.

 Cost: (For an approximately 1,000 square foot backyard putting green, according to the University of Arkansas)